basnijholt/unidep/README.md

                         the new environment.
 Assumes that the lock file contains all dependencies.
 Must be used with `--conda- env-name` or `--conda-env-prefix`.
+  --no-uv               Disables the use of `uv` for pip install.
+By default,
+                        `uv` is used if it is available in the PATH.
 ```

 <!-- OUTPUT:END -->